TedHusted/awake/awake.md/awake.md

 Emma advanced to the next slide.
 The Ally icon, a cartoon speech bubble wearing headphones, filled the view screen.

 “Can we revamp Ally’s logo and own spooky?”
 Emma asks.
 “Sorry Tessa, but it’s out there, and we have to deal with it.
-Make spooky a good thing.”
+Let’s make spooky a good thing.”

 Tessa tilts her head, agreeing reluctantly.

 Ravi says, “Elena, can you follow up with our graphics team and see what they can do?”

-Elena nods and makes a note in her tablet.
+Elena nods, making a note in her tablet.

 “Circling back to the stock price,” says Adrian, “can we move up the release of Echo Realm and give people something else to talk about?”

 Tessa looks uncomfortable but stays silent.

 “Yes,” says Elena.
-“It’s a closed beta now, and we could shift to the open beta phase. — I understand that the QA testing has gone well.
+“It’s a closed beta now.
+We could shift to the open beta phase. — I understand that the QA testing has gone well.
 Right, Tessa?”

 “Yes, everyone loves it so far.
 Developers made some tweaks.
 Good to go.”
 Tessa’s voice is a monotone.